Working for a clean and prosperous California for all

 5

-California Cap-and-Trade: A History
+California Cap-and-Invest: A Political History

 Our name, “Clean and Prosperous California”, is inspired by former Governor Schwarzenegger’s congratulatory remarks to California leaders when they reauthorized the cap-and-trade program in 2017 via the passage of A.B.
 398 and S.B.
 32: “Governor Brown and legislative leaders from both parties came together to ensure that California continues to march toward a clean, prosperous future”.